-- 5.4 The labour demand scenario forecasts provide a range of jobs between 49,600 and 58,700 for the Nottingham Core HMA.
-The labour supply scenarios forecast 40,500 to 59,100 for the Nottingham Core HMA.
-Projections based on actual changes in employment across the Nottingham Core HMA recorded for the period 1997 2018 indicate 42,130 additional jobs created.
+5.4 The labour demand scenario forecasts provide a range of jobs between 49,600 and 58,700 for the Nottingham Core HMA (42,500 to 49,800 for the Plan area).
+The labour supply scenarios forecast 40,500 to 59,100 for the Nottingham Core HMA (34,591 to 51,698 for the Plan area).
+Projections based on actual changes in employment across the Nottingham Core HMA recorded for the period 1997 - 2018 indicate 42,130 additional jobs created (45,209 for the Plan area).
+This is higher than the HMA figure due to overall job losses in Erewash and Gedling over the projection period.
 The scenarios use different methods and provide a range of job projections.
-However, the scenarios align reasonably well and indicate a growth in employment of around 50,000 on average. - 5.5 The Councils consider the forecasts provide a robust guide of the likely scale of employment growth to plan for, and which take into account the Councils' policy approaches towards sustainable employment and housing growth.
-In this context, the regeneration scenario which takes account of the D2N2 LEP's SEP policy interventions aligns closely with the labour force derived from the housing need based on the standard method (plus the affordability uplift) used by the Councils to assess housing need.
-Both of these scenarios indicate a demand or need of around 59,000 jobs by 2038. - 5.6 The various scenarios are translated into floorspace requirements based on assumptions about which sectors would require floorspace provision namely the office and industrial/warehousing sectors formerly known as the B class sector.
+However, the scenarios align reasonably well and indicate a growth in employment of around 51,000 on average (around 45,000 for the Plan area).

+- 5.5 The Councils consider the forecasts provide a robust guide of the likely scale of employment growth to plan for, and which take into account the Councils' policy approaches towards sustainable employment and housing growth.
+In this context, the regeneration scenario which takes account of the D2N2 LEP's SEP policy interventions aligns closely with the labour force derived from the housing need based on the standard method (plus the affordability uplift) used by ELS (which is also very similar to the Councils' housing targets used in the GNSP).
+Both of these scenarios indicate a demand or need of around 59,000 jobs by 2038 for the HMA (approximately 48,800 to 51,700 for the Plan area). - 5.6 The various scenarios are translated into floorspace requirements based on assumptions about which sectors would require floorspace provision namely the office and industrial/warehousing sectors formerly known as the B class sector.
 These two sectors account for approximately a third of total job growth.
 Other jobs in the non-B class sector make up the remainder but do not tend to require office and industrial/warehousing space as they occur in sectors such as retail, health or leisure.